CharGoldenYT/Char-s-Song-Visualizer/readme.md

 ## A .ogg player that let's you add custom visuals behind a track (NOT YET IMPLEMENTED)

-# How to add custom assets (CURRENTLY ONLY AT BUILD TIME)
+# How to add custom assets

 ## Custom Songs